-[-] The approval of the Regency articles amendment is a condition to the merger and was necessary to induce SC-USRealty to agree to vote its shares of Regency common stock in favor of the merger.
-Regency's ability to requalify as a domestically controlled REIT and its ability to remain a domestically controlled REIT if it does requalify are not expected to otherwise benefit any current shareholder of Regency other than SC-USRealty.

-- [] The transfer restrictions described above will limit the ability of shareholders other than SC-USRealty to transfer their shares to foreign persons. - $[]$ We have attached a copy of the Regency articles amendment as Annex D.
+- .
+The approval of the Regency articles amendment is a condition to the merger and was necessary to induce SC-USRealty to agree to vote its shares of Regency common stock in favor of the merger.
+Regency's ability to requalify as a domestically controlled REIT and its ability to remain a domestically controlled REIT if it does requalify are not expected to otherwise benefit any current shareholder of Regency other than SC-USRealty. - .
+The transfer restrictions described above will limit the ability of shareholders other than SC-USRealty to transfer their shares to foreign persons. - .
+We have attached a copy of the Regency articles amendment as Annex D.

-AMENDMENT NO 1.
-TO REGENCY INCENTIVE PLAN (see page 98)
+Amendment No 1.
+To Regency Incentive Plan (see page 98)

-[] The Regency board of directors is proposing to increase the number of shares available for award under the Regency Incentive Plan by the number of shares, adjusted for the merger, authorized under the corresponding Pacific Retail option plan.
+.
+The Regency board of directors is proposing to increase the number of shares available for award under the Regency Incentive Plan by the number of shares, adjusted for the merger, authorized under the corresponding Pacific Retail option plan.

-J The Regency board is also proposing to amend the Regency Incentive Plan to permit the grant of substitute options to three departing Pacific Retail executives, in lieu of any other severance compensation.
+The Regency board is also proposing to amend the Regency Incentive Plan to permit the grant of substitute options to three departing Pacific Retail executives.